 10. But it’s not all about cherry blossoms

-There are lots of other times of year when people go out into nature to see the changing of the season; it’s a fact that Japanese culture is all about the seasons.
-In the fall, thousands of people head to mountains and parks to see the koyo, or ‘red leaves.’
+Thousands of people head to mountains and parks in the fall to see the koyo, or ‘red leaves.’
 The Japanese maple is the most famous.
 And if trees aren’t your jam, moss-viewing tours are getting quite popular too!

 11. Everybody reads manga

 Dating back to as early as the 1950s, comics have been big news in Japan, which is a pretty well known Japan culture fact.
 Known as manga, people read comics daily, not just otaku (geeks).